hexagontk/hexagon/site/pages/gradle.md

 To set up this script's parameters, check the [build variables section].
 These helper settings are:

 * logo (REQUIRED): SVG file used to render the logos.
 Used for the favicon.
+* logoSmall: SVG file used to render the small logo.
+If not supplied 'logo' will be used.
 * logoLarge: SVG file used to render the large logo.
-If not supplied 'logo' will be used.
+If not supplied 'logoSmall' will be used.
+* iconsDirectory: directory inside `build` where icons will be generated.
+The default is `icons`.

 [rsvg]: https://github.com/GNOME/librsvg
 [imagemagick]: https://www.imagemagick.org